projectatomic/atomic-enterprise-training/eap-beta3.md

 AE further.

 ### Run the Pod
-As `joe`, to create the pod from our JSON file, execute the following:
+To create the pod from our JSON file, execute the following:

     oc create -f hello-pod.json